Advisor to the Board

 Carolyn Head

 Carolyn is a retired Library Director (Southwest Tennessee Community College) with 44 years of professional experience in the library and social service fields.
 Carolyn has served on several boards, including Memphis Center for Independent Living, Memphis Literacy Council, Diversity Memphis NCCJ (founding member), Crime Stoppers (founding member), Foster Care Review Board, Mid-South Peace and Justice Center, Institute for Healing Racism; Co-Founder and Facilitator of the board of Friends of the Library.
-“Most importantly, I have been a committed volunteer for most of my life.”

 While Carolyn is deeply immersed in helping to make Memphis, TN a more just and equitable society, Rwanda is particularly close to her heart.
 Her son-in-law is from Rwanda and her daughter lived and worked there for several years.
-A longtime supporter of Hands of Mothers, Carolyn looks forward to serving on the Board to have an even greater impact on improving the lives of women and children.

 Mary K Allen

-Mary K. retired two years ago after enjoying a forty-year career in Human Resources Management, working for companies, large and small, including Southwestern Bell Telephone, The Memphis Group, Fogelman Properties, and most recently Orgill, Inc. Mary K. is now enjoying more time with her family (daughter and five grandchildren), her pets, and the 1950’s style home she purchased following retirement.
+Mary K retired several years ago after enjoying a forty-year career in Human Resources Management, working for companies, large and small, including Southwestern Bell Telephone, The Memphis Group, Fogelman Properties, and most recently Orgill, Inc. Mary K. is now enjoying more time with her family (daughter and five grandchildren), her pets, and the 1950’s style home she purchased following retirement.
 She also supports the needs of local charities as well as her long-time favorite global charity, Hands of Mothers.
 Mary K. graduated from the University of Memphis with a BA in Organizational Leadership.

 Melinda Lejman